-Work with leading researchers nationally and internationally
+Work with leading researchers nationally and internationally The School of Chemical Engineering and Advanced Materials boasts a vibrant and dynamic research team that undertakes cutting-edge research on challenging global issues, including clean energy and resources, pharmaceuticals, water, food and sustainability.

-The School of Chemical Engineering and Advanced Materials boasts a vibrant and dynamic research team that undertakes cutting-edge research on challenging global issues, including energy, pharmaceutical, water and sustainability.
+The school currently hosts more than 80 higher-degree researchers in the main areas of: chemical engineering, advanced materials, and biopharmaceutical processing.
+The school's research is supported by state-of-the-art laboratories and analytical equipment-including non-intrusive laser technologies, an ultra-high-resolution Transmission Electron Microscope and high-performance computing facilities.

-The school currently holds more than 80 higher-degree researchers in the main areas of: nanotechnology and materials engineering; biotechnology and pharmaceutical engineering; renewable energy technology; and water and resource engineering.
-The school's research is supported by state-of-the-art analytical tools, including non-intrusive laser technology.
+The school has established strong links with key industries through a range of research funds and research projects.

-The school has established strong links with key industries thorough a range of research funds and research projects.
-These include: BHP Billiton; SA Water; Southern Oil Refining; Tarac Technologies; Peats Soil and Garden Supplies; Spraygro Liquid Fertilizers; Treasury Wine Estates; and Melbourne Water.
+These include: the Silanna Group; BHP Billiton; SA Water; Southern Oil Refining; Tarac Technologies; Peats Soil and Garden Supplies; Spraygro Liquid Fertilizers; Treasury Wine Estates; Graphene Technology Solutions; and Melbourne Water.